-- Add: Adds another device to the list of outside temperature recipients. - Delete: Deletes the selected device or devices from the outside temperature recipient list.
-Multiple devices can be selected by holding the 'Shift' button on the keyboard as they are selected.
+Delete: Removes the selected devices from the list of supply water temperature recipients.
+Multiple devices can be selected by holding the 'Ctrl' key as they are selected, or a contiguous range by holding the 'Shift' key.

-Figure 16 - Adding an Outside Temperature Recipient
+Figure 20 - Adding an Outside Temperature Recipient